10 Perfect Palma Rooftops for you to choose from on your next stay in the capital.

 Tucked down one of Palma´s charming little streets in the heart of the historic centre, you will find this stunning boutique hotel.
 An 18th century Convent for missionaries has been blended with 21st century luxury to create a chic hotel which is a real gem.
 With the added bonus of a Michelin Star chef in residence – Marc Fosh.

-Recently opened in the heart of old Palma, this is one of the jewels of the hotel scene.
+In the heart of old Palma, this is one of the jewels of the city’s hotel scene.
 Beautifully-restored close to La Llotja, the trading exchange of Mallorca’s merchants since the 1400s, and the marina and just minutes from the smart shops and pavement cafes of Passeig del Borne, it offers a haven of peace and tranquility.

 The roof terrace and pool area is an oasis of calm, where you can look out over the hotel gardens and across the rooftops to the rose window of Palma’s La Seu Gothic Cathedral and the glinting blue of the Mediterranean beyond.
 The views have got to be some of the best in Palma.